When referencing a book in the Harvard UTS Style, you will need the following information about the book:

 If you need to insert page numbers in text, to reference a quotation for example, follow the examples in the online or electronic book section above.

-Reference list (these are examples of the three possibilities - note that in a true reference list these would be listed in alphabetical order by first author surname)
+Reference list (these are examples of the two possibilities - note that in a true reference list these would be listed in alphabetical order by first author surname)

 Odih, P. & Knights, D. 2000, 'Just in time?', in J.R.
 Bryson, P.W.
 Daniels, N. Henry & J. Pollard (eds), Knowledge, space, economy, Routledge, London, pp. 96-117.